RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 ### Disable the default Enterprise Server security configuration

 > **Important**: Rocket Software does not recommend disabling Enterprise Server security permanently.
 If you disable the default Enterprise Server security to facilitate running tutorials then this should be performed on a network isolated machine.
 Re-enable security as soon as possible after completing the tutorial.
-See *To recreate the Default Enterprise Server Security Configuration* in the product documentation for steps on how to re-enable security.
+See *To re-create the Default Enterprise Server Security Configuration* in the product documentation for steps on how to re-enable security.

 1. In an Enterprise Developer command prompt, run the command `DisableESDefaultSecurity.cmd`.
-You will see a series of messages as the script disables default security.
+A series of messages appear as the script disables default security.
 2. Restart MFDS and ESCWA to pick up the configuration changes.
-You will now be able to use ESCWA without having to log in.
+Now, you can use ESCWA without having to log in.
 3. Restart any running enterprise server regions to have them pick up the configuration changes.
-Regions will no longer require credentials for starting/stopping and other actions.
+Regions no longer require credentials for starting/stopping and other actions.

 ## Starting the Visual Studio Integrated Development Environment